home gif (1446 bytes)

 I never thought that I would switch to ANYTHING from my Vetta rig, but this thing sounds and "feels" like a real tube guitar amp.
 You get all the response and feel of playing your guitar into a real tube amp and, after going through virtual pedals, compressors, eq, delays, reverbs...whatever..., it comes out sounding like the best recorded amp you've ever heard.
 I could go on forever about this piece of gear, and not cover everything, so I'll get to the rig.
 Helix is the true successor to Vetta.
 Go to the Equipment Demo part of this page and watch the Vetta vs Helix demo to hear the difference.

 From the Helix, I go out of the L6 Link output (Line 6 digital output) to the L6 link input on the left Line 6 L2t powered speaker.
 Out of the L6 Link output of the L2t to the L6 Link input on the right L2t.
-The L2ts are connected to two Behringer 12" subwoofers.
-The L2ts are on poles over each subwoofer.
-I have the L2ts set at shoulder height, like my big rig.
-Along with the subwoofers this gives me the feel and the oomph that my big rig had.
+The L2ts are on stands on either side of two 212 Powercab plus amps, on top of each other, wired like a stereo 4x12 cabinet (which takes it’s signal from the XLR outputs of Helix).
+They are mic’d with two Royer ribbon mics.
+This gives me the feel and the oomph that my big 300 watt, four cab, Vetta rig had.

 All of this allows me to recreate any of the overdubs (synths, strings, horns, piano, organ, acoustic or electric guitars, etc) that are on our recordings, in a live situation.